-Coulter Legal respects the importance of your privacy and acknowledges that when you provide your Personal Information, you do so, on the provision that unless you give Coulter Legal permission Coulter Legal will only collect, use and disclose your Personal Information in accordance with the Privacy Act.
+Coulter Legal respects the importance of your privacy and acknowledges that when you provide your Personal Information, you do so, on the provision that unless you give Coulter Legal permission Coulter Legal will only collect, use and disclose your Personal Information in accordance with this Policy and the overarching Privacy Act.

 Coulter Legal collects Personal Information about individuals, where the information is necessary to conduct its business.

-The type of personal information Coulter Legal collects is the following details about you:
+The type of Personal Information Coulter Legal collects, includes the following details and information about you:

 (a) name;